vercel/swr/README.md

 - `data`: data for the given key resolved by `fetcher` (or undefined if not loaded)
 - `error`: error thrown by `fetcher` (or undefined)
 - `isValidating`: if there's a request or revalidation loading
-- `mutate`: function to mutate the cached data
+- `mutate(data?, shouldRevalidate?)`: function to mutate the cached data

 #### Options